-> The 2017/18 was one that supporters will remember for a long time.
-One the 12th November 2017 Tottenham Hotspur Ambassador and World Cup winner Osvaldo Ardiles unveiled stadium upgrades – which included two turnstiles from the old White Hart Lane donated by Tottenham Hotspur - after we had received a Premier League grant.
-The league championship was won for the first time since the merger of the Spartan and South Midlands leagues and is only the second title ever for the club at this level.
+The 2017/18 season was one that supporters will remember for a long time.
+A club record of 25 consecutive games unbeaten in all competitions was set as well as going 18 consecutive league games unbeaten, also a club record.
+On the 12th November 2017 Tottenham Hotspur Ambassador and World Cup winner Osvaldo Ardiles unveiled stadium upgrades – which included two turnstiles from the old White Hart Lane ground donated by Tottenham Hotspur - after we had received a Premier League grant.
+The league championship was won for the first time since the merger of the Spartan and South Midlands leagues and was only the second title ever for the club at this level.
 Even the disappointment of yet another defeat in the final of the Hertfordshire FA Charity Shield – our sixth defeat in nine finals – and another loss in the final of the Dudley Latham Memorial (Premier Division) Cup couldn’t overshadow the achievement of Level 4 football in the Southern League for the first time in our history.

 1921 First Welwyn Garden City formed.
 First games played on local playing field.